Vyom-Sharma/upi-EDA/README.md

 ### 🏦 Bank-wise Transaction Analysis
 - Total number of transactions **sent and received** by each bank
-- Visualized using bar plots and heatmaps for sender–receiver patterns
+- Visualized using heatmap for sender–receiver patterns

 ### 💸 Spending Distribution
-- Distribution of transaction amounts across users
+- Distribution of transaction amounts across users and categories
 - Identification of **high-value vs low-value transaction trends**

 ### 🚨 Fraud Transactions Analysis
 - Detection and visualization of **suspicious/fraudulent patterns**
-- Compared across banks and time periods
+- Compared across banks and time period

 ### ❌ Failed Transactions Pattern
 - Analysis of failed transactions by:
-  - Bank
-  - Time of day
+  - Devices
+  - Network type
-  - Amount
+  - Merchant Category

-### 📈 Time Series Trends (Optional)
-- Transaction volume trends across months
-- Spikes during festivals or salary dates

 ## 📊 Visuals
 - Static graphs via Matplotlib and Seaborn